pierrenoel/POO-Briefing/08.Traits/readme.md

 # Traits

 ## The problem
 PHP is a single inheritance language, that means a child class can inherit only from one single parent.
 This cause problem in our future project if we want to write reusable code.
-But we have a nice solution over here, it only calls ```traits```.
+So, we have a nice solution out there called```traits```.

 So, it is better to give an example for better understanding.